behdanisohrab/ATL/README.md

 ![angry birds 3.2.0, Worms 2 Armageddon, and gravity defied running side by side by side](https://gitlab.com/Mis012/android_translation_layer_PoC/-/raw/master/screenshot_2.png)

-note: running two or more different apps at the same time needs a tiny bit of luck, since the data directory path is currently hardcoded to `./data/` no matter the app
+note: running two or more different apps at the same time needs a tiny bit of luck (no conflicting files), since the data directory path is currently hardcoded to `./data/` no matter the app
-note: the GLSurfaceView widgets currently start out with zero width, which is somewhat helpful for debugging so it wasn't fixed yet; to get the app to start rendering, enable hexpand on the Wrapper widget around the GtkGLArea using Gtk Inspector

 ##### FAQ: